 The most important feature of a keeping room is the fireplace, which can take on the personality of your own design.
 Use any type of fireplace that suits your space and style from a pot-belly stove to a classic wood-burner.
 It’s up to you!
 Just remember that this family room will be the heart of your home, so never skimp when it comes to shopping for the right fireplace for you.

-Call the offices of Jeff Barchi today, to discuss the options for your current home, or how to shop for a home with a keeping room.
+Call real estate agent in Kierland, at the office of Jeff Barchi, to discuss the options for your current home, or how to shop for a home with a keeping room.
 You can feel comfortable inside the cozy space no matter where you are living or the type of home you desire.